apuex/mdd4j/doc/notes.md

 When times the number of nodes, the total number of connections may be very large.
 The excerssive number connections offers no help to database performance, just lags it behind.

-So, when depolying a large cluster, just limit persistence service to a limited number of nodes.
+So, when depolying a large cluster, it is better that just limit persistence service to a limited number of nodes, for availability reasons, not performance.

+## The interface for data access service

+Data access service, or the integration layer, is often implemented as DAO, and DAO is implemented as a set of procedure calls on interfaces.
+While in distributed environments, DAO of this kind has to be remote procedure calls.
+The problems of RPC in nature is
+- Tightly coupled.
+- Synchronized.
+- Not scale well compares to message based.
+- Not equivalent to LPC.
+- ...